cjtu/CoRaLS.jl/README.md

 git clone git@github.com:cjtu/CoRaLS.jl.git
 ```

-Change directory to the cloned repository.
-If using multiple Julia versions on this machine, you may need to specify `juliaup default 1.8.5` or `jill switch 1.8`.
-Then start Julia via:
+Change directory to the cloned repository and start Julia.

 ```sh
 cd CoRaLS.jl
 julia
 ```

-In the Julia REPL, enter package mode by pressing `]` (note `julia>` changes to `>pkg`).
+In the Julia REPL, enter package mode by pressing `]` (notice `julia>` changes to `>pkg`).
 Adding and building the PyCall package will give Julia access to the Python installation specified at the path supplied in quotes to `ENV["PYTHON"]` (leave blank `""` to use system default python):

 ```julia
 julia> ENV["PYTHON"]=""